Skip To Content

 Recent internship triumphs

-We found that 80% of job-seeking interns secured employment within six months of completing our program, and 90% of those now work in the environmental field.
+We found 80% of job-seeking interns secured employment within six months of completing our program, and 90% of those now work in the environmental field.

 A CUNY intern story